crypticsy/learning-journal/66_Days_of_Data_Science/README.md

     🗓️ Date: 2023-02-17

 <blockquote>
     I took the course "Joining Data in SQL", the fifth Course under the track Data Analyst in SQL.
 It included an introduction to various types of joins (inner, outer, cross & self) as well as set theory (union, intersect & except) joins.
 The cross joins and set theory section was incredibly beneficial as my perspective on desiging tables using minimal readable query was expanded due to these concepts.
 While I recall reading about it in my undergrad curriculum, putting it into practice has helped me comprehend it much better.
-In addition, subqueries within the "WHERE" and "SELECT" keywords were covered in the course.
-I had never used subqueries in the choose section before and learned some cool tricks up my sleeve.
-I have added some syntaxes that i learned as follows:
+In addition, subqueries after the "WHERE", "FROM" and "SELECT" keywords were covered in the course.
+I had never used subqueries in the "SELECT" & "FROM" section before, hence I learned some cool tricks up my sleeves.
+I have added some syntaxes that I learned as follows:
 </blockquote>

     --- Cross Join Query : creates all possible combinations